This is the first article in a short series dedicated to Design Patterns in Python.

 MyClass, we'll acquire it from the pool, use it, and then release it back into the pool to be used again.

-If the object has some sort of default starting state, releasing will always restart it to it.
+If the object has some sort of default starting state, releasing will always restart it.
 If the pool is left empty, we'll initialize a new object for the user, but when the user is finished with it they'll release it back into the pool to be used again.

 Let's go ahead and first define